loopbackio/loopback.io/pages/en/lb2/Installing-compiler-tools.md

 ## Overview

-If you don't have a C-- compiler (Visual C-- on Windows or XCode on OSX) and associated command-line tools, you won't be able to view most useful metrics, and you won't be able to perform [CPU profiling](https://docs.strongloop.com/display/SLC/CPU-profiling) or [take heap snapshots](https://docs.strongloop.com/display/SLC/Taking-heap-snapshots).
+If you don't have a C++ compiler (Visual C++ on Windows or XCode on OSX) and associated command-line tools, you won't be able to view most useful metrics, and you won't be able to perform [CPU profiling](https://docs.strongloop.com/display/SLC/CPU-profiling) or [take heap snapshots](https://docs.strongloop.com/display/SLC/Taking-heap-snapshots).

 {% include important.html content="